ZurichMedTech/s4l-manual/docs/overview/workflow/share.md

     * Can delete the project

 ### Publishing a Project as a Tutorial
-Publishing a Project as a Tutorial will save the state of the Project at the current moment and it will appear as a Tutorial Project in the ```TUTORIALS``` tab of the Dashboard.
+Publishing a Project as a Tutorial will save the state of the Project at the current moment and it will appear in the ```Public Projects``` tab of the Dashboard.
 Any changes made to the original Project after publishing as a Tutorial will not change the Tutorial.
-Clicking on the Tutorial Project in the ```TUTORIALS``` tab will create a copy of the contents of the Tutorial accessible in your ```PROJECTS``` tab.
-Any changes you make to this new Project will not affect the original Tutorial.
+Other user's will create their own copy automatically when opening the project.

 To publish your Project as a Tutorial:
-1. Click on the Project card and open *Project Details*.
+1. Click on the Project card.
-2. Switch to the *Publish Tutorial* tab in the left panel as shown in the figure below
+2. Switch to the *Publish* tab in the left panel as shown in the figure below.
-3. Set the access rights of the Tutorial.
-Under *Publish for...*, you will be able to select from the list of organizations that you are a part of.
-4. You may also choose to publish the Tutorial with the data inside (for example, if you have any files saved in a JupyterLab inside the Project).
+3. You may choose to publish the Tutorial with the data inside (for example, if you have any files saved in a JupyterLab inside the Project).
 To publish with data, make sure the "Publish with data" field is checked.
-6. Click the ```Publish``` button at the top right hand corner.
+4. Click the ```Publish``` button at the top right hand corner.
-7. The Tutorial will now appear as a Tutorial Project in your ```TUTORIALS``` tab.
-If you have chosen to share the Tutorial with members of an organization, others in that same organization will also see the Project in their respective ```TUTORIALS``` tabs.
+5. The Tutorial will now appear in ```Public Projects```.

 <p align="center">
   <img width="90%" src="assets/workflow/publishtutorials.png">
 </p>

+### Publishing a Project as a Template
+Publishing a Project as a Tutorial will save the state of the Project at the current moment that is shareable with selected users.
+Any changes made to the original Project after publishing as a Template will not change the Template.
+Other user's will create their own copy automatically when opening the project.

+To publish your Project as a Template:
+1. Click on the Project card.
+2. Switch to the *Template* tab in the left panel as shown in the figure.
+3. You may choose to publish the Template with the data inside.
+To publish with data, make sure the "Publish with data" field is checked.
+4. Click the ```Create Template``` button at the top right hand corner.
+5. Select ```Templates``` on the dashboard, open the project card, go to ```Sharing```, and select users or organizations.